 These cells types are fairly diverse in their characteristics, which is why mesenchymal stem cells are classified as multipotent stem cells.

-The next type of stem cells, oligopotent stem cells are similar to the prior category (multipotent stem cells), but they become further restricted in their capacity to differentiate.
+The next type of stem cells, oligopotent cells, are similar to the prior category (multipotent stem cells), but they become further restricted in their capacity to differentiate.

-While these cells can self-renew and differentiate, they can only do so to a limited, they can only do so into closely related cell types.
+While these cells can self-renew and differentiate, they can only do so to a limited extent.
+They can only do so into closely related cell types.

 An excellent example of this cell type is the hematopoietic stem cell (HSC).